 After getting your first cat, your next stop is usually the pet store to gather all the needed kitty supplies and cat care products for your cat.
 A litter box will always be always at the top of that list and will always be the number one thing that you need to secure first before buying the rest of the supplies.
-Only a few people give much thought about choosing the best one, let’s check some of them in here; https://activefelinesolutions.com.au/.
+Only a few people give much thought about choosing the best one, let’s check some of them in supermarkets or online stores like activefelinesolutions.

-What happen if the cat is terrified by their box, or disturbed to continue their own business by the size or intricacy of it, they're more likely to look for a somewhere else less scary and more convenient to go (the space between the wall and the back of your sofa looks comfortable, or under your bed is a nice place too).
+What happens if a cat is terrified by their box, or disturbed to continue their own business by the size or intricacy of it, they're more likely to look for a somewhere else less scary and more convenient to go (the space between the wall and the back of your sofa looks comfortable, or under your bed is a nice place too).

 As I have mentioned earlier, every cat is unique, and each has a unique preference when it comes to boxes.
 You may need to try a couple of boxes before your cat find the one that is the most comfortable for her.
 Some large cats prefer smaller boxes while some small cats may like large boxes, at the end of the day, it is your cat that chooses the right box, and not you (although you are the one who pays for it).

 Pick the one with the correct height.
 When choosing a litter box for your kitty, you need to check the sides of the box.
 Most kitties are okay with semi-high sides (high enough so that they can see their surrounding while doing their business), but an older cat or disabled and injured cat may have trouble getting in the box with higher sides.
 It is advisable to pick one with shorter sides so that they don't need to struggle to get into the box, same goes too with kittens.